khiemta03/bookstore-be/README.md

 # bookstore-be

 This project provides APIs for online book stores by applying [Microservices Architecture](https://microservices.io/).
-It includes 5 main services:
+There are five primary services included:
-  - User Service: used to manage user information.
+  - User Service: used to manage information related to users.
-  - Authentication Service: authenticates user before using other features.
+  - Authentication Service: authenticates users before using other features.
-  - Book Service: used to manage book, author, and publisher information.
+  - Book Service: used to manage information about books, authors, and publishers.
   - Order Service: manages and handles order requests.
   - API Getway: the main broker between other services.